 Improvements

-We're continuing to work on a solution to remediate the section of the trail between Deer Ridge Golf Course and Pioneer Tower.
-Design is ongoing and we expect that construction will start in late 2024.
-This section of trail is currently only open for hiking.
-Please use caution on the trail.
+We are currently working on a solution to fix the trail between Deer Ridge Golf Course and Pioneer Tower.
+The design work is still in progress.
+This part of the trail is currently open only for hiking.
+Please be cautious while using the trail.

 Visit our Engage Kitchener page to learn more.